Double Impact: Initial reviews

 Renowned critic Roger Ebert awarded the film two stars, saying: "it has a budget and production values of a lesser James Bond movie."
 However, Ebert gave credit for the "slick product values" and "few clever lines."
 He went on to compare Van Damme to fellow martial artist and actor Steven Seagal; in that they "are always at the center of their plots.
 [This] will hurt their careers in the long run, since martial arts movies are limited by their formulas, and the heroes are supplied with almost ritualistic plot patterns."
 Ebert believed both would make "splendid villains in more ambitious movies."

 Despite calling the plot "elementary but serviceable", Kevin Thomas, of the Los Angeles Times, gave a positive review, saying: "[Double Impact] offers two Jean-Claude Van Dammes for the price of one, and for fans of the Belgian-born martial arts star, it delivers the goods.
 It's a solid, fast-moving action-adventure set largely in Hong Kong, which is dynamically photographed by Richard Kline.

 Contemporary consensus

-On Rotten Tomatoes, the review aggregator, Double Impact has an approval rating of 32% based on 22 reviews.
+On Rotten Tomatoes, the review aggregator, Double Impact has an approval rating of 33% based on 24 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Home media

+The film was released on a remastered Blu-Ray by MVD Visual in May 2019, and on Ultra HD Blu-ray in February 2026.